JBurg Users' Guide

 BURM debug option output

-Your BURM will emit XML-formatted debugging information if you generate it with the JBurg -g command-line switch.
+Your BURM will support emitting XML-formatted debugging information if you generate it with the JBurg -g command-line switch.

 Debug Information